Aaron-Bopp/TIM/40_Evergreens/Your second brain should be frictionless access to a curated base of knowledge.md

 3. The accessibility of these thoughts
 ```

-Many a [[knowledge management|PKM]] guru has warned against ["The Collector's Fallacy" ](https://zettelkasten.de/posts/collectors-fallacy/), of collecting more thought than you can use.
+Many a [[knowledge management|PKM]] guru has warned against [[The Collector's Fallacy]], of collecting more thought than you can use.
 I think this is very wise advice for new users who may not know what the purpose of the knowledge management system is or how to store information in it valuably, but if collection allows for more frictionless access to knowledge then it can be ignored.

 There is a difference between collecting something because it is __useful__ and collecting something __to use it.__ As you refine your [[knowledge management|knowledge management system]] you will find what are the hard rules and what are the soft rules around what should be collected into your vault: [[The more mistakes you've fixed the more bad decisions you can afford]].
 %%
 #TO/TEND/REFACTOR  this note to include more of my personal [[philosophy]]%%

-Without the knowledge of [[The fragility of nodes in a second brain|which notes introduce fragility]] into your [[second brain]], you can easly become overwhelmed.
+Without the knowledge of [[The fragility of nodes in a second brain|which notes introduce fragility]] into your [[second brain]], you can easily become overwhelmed.
 Here are some guidelines to collect thought without generating friction:
 - [[Curate source notes and definitions in your second brain to avoid junk text]]
 - [[Separate stub notes from the rest of your vault so you don't get overwhelmed]].
 - [[Prioritize organization over categorization to avoid cognitive bias]]